-Bay View’s Education Programs
+Bay View’s Education Program

-NOTE: Courses may be dropped for refund up to three business days before the start of the first session; and for art, craft or food classes, up to seven business days before the first session.
+Note: courses may be dropped for a full refund up to three business days before the start of the first session.
+For art, craft, or food classes, up to seven business days before the first session.

 Culinary Arts, Expanding Knowledge & Perspective, Fine Arts and Crafts, Health & Wellness